-- 7.8.1 The Community Infrastructure Levy (CIL) is a new charge that local authorities have the power to levy on most types of development to fund infrastructure required to support new growth such as transport, education, health and open space facilities.
-CIL chargers are based on the size and types of development proposed and are calculated as a charge per square metre. - 7.8.2 Wyre council does not at present have an adopted CIL Charging Schedule.
-Therefore, there are currently no financial contributions through CIL within Wyre. - 7.8.3 As part of the consideration of a planning application, section 106 of the Town and Country Planning Act 1990 enables local authorities to negotiate with developers certain works, restrictions, or contributions towards a range of infrastructure and services, such as community facilities, public open space, transport improvements and/or affordable housing - 7.8.4 There were six financial contributions during the period 1 April 2019 to 31 March 2020.
-This totalled approximately £986,000 through S106 towards highways.
+7.8.1 The Community Infrastructure Levy (CIL) is a new charge that local authorities have the power to levy on most types of development to fund infrastructure required to support new growth such as transport, education, health and open space facilities.
+CIL chargers are based on the size and types of development proposed and are calculated as a charge per square metre.

+7.8.2 Wyre council does not at present have an adopted CIL Charging Schedule.
+Therefore, there are currently no financial contributions through CIL within Wyre.

+7.8.3 As part of the consideration of a planning application, section 106 of the Town and Country Planning Act 1990 enables local authorities to negotiate with developers certain works, restrictions, or contributions towards a range of infrastructure and services, such as community facilities, public open space, transport improvements and/or affordable housing

+7.8.4 There were four financial contributions proposed during the period 1 April 2020 to 31 March 2021.
+This totalled approximately £348,000.00 through S106 towards highways.